 - Dual citizenship allowed

-- Access to global education opportunities
+- Caribbean passport holders can get access to global education opportunities

 Each program offers its own set of investment options, family inclusion rules, and visa-free travel benefits.